 Wednesdays 10.30am Holy Eucharist

-Fridays and Saturdays 12.30pm Holy Eucharist (except 1st Friday of each month)
+Fridays and Saturdays 12.30pm Holy Eucharist (except 1st Friday of each month when the service is at 11am))

 We have an active Team of Servers and Acolytes who assist in the Sanctuary, our Tower ring before worship on Sunday mornings.